krzysztofzablocki/Sourcery/README.md

 - `methods` <- list of all methods defined in this type, excluding those from protocols or inheritance
 - `allMethods` <- same principles as in `allVariables`
 - `initializers` <- list of all initializers
-- `inherits.BaseClass` => info whether type inherits from known base class
+- `inherits.BaseClass` => if type is a class and it inherits from a known class named `BaseClass` this property returns `Type` object for `BaseClass`, otherwise returns `nil`
-- `implements.Protocol` => info whether type implements known protocol
+- `implements.Protocol` => if type implements a known protocol named `Protocol` this property returns `Type` object for `Protocol`, otherwise returns `nil`
-- `based.BaseClassOrProtocol` => info whether type implements or inherits from `BaseClassOrProtocol` (all type names encountered, even those that Sourcery didn't scan)
+- `based.BaseClassOrProtocol` => if type either implements a protocol or inherits from a class named `BaseClassOrProtocol` this property returns `BaseClassOrProtocol` itself, otherwise returns `nil`.
+All type names encountered, even those that Sourcery didn't scan
 - `containedTypes` <- list of types contained within this type
 - `parentName` <- list of parent type (for contained ones)
 - `attributes` <- type attributes, i.e. `type.attributes.objc`